Scientific name: Otiorhynchus sulcatus

 Sacrificial plants - primulas, polyanthus and cyclamen are some of the favoured plants for adult weevils to lay their eggs beside.
 Some of these potted in Levington Plant Protection Compost and left beside your treasured plants will attract the adults, which will lay their eggs in the compost and the larvae will be killed when they hatch and begin feeding.
 You could use Provado to treat the sacrificial plants instead.

 *Imidacloprid is a neonicotinoid compound and these have been suggested as causative agents of colony collapse disorder (CCD) in Honeybees.
-In spring 2013 the EU has placed restrictions on the use of some named neonicotinoids, including Imidacloprid, for two years.
+The neonicotinoids have been shown to get into pollen and nectar; the European Food Standards Authority has produced a report warning of the danger to bees.

 Back to GARDEN CREATURES